alessandrosebastianelli/ImagesRegistrationTool/README.md

 ## Tutorial

-The tool has been developped to be very easy to use.
+The tool has been developed to be very easy to use.

 ![](preview.png)

 - First row
 	- Warp affine or warp perspective: are two registration method (select your favorite)
 	- Grid: activate a grid when an image is loaded, it can be used to verify the registration
-	- Gray scale: turns the plot into a gray scale version when an image is loaded
+	- Grayscale: turns the plot into a grayscale version when an image is loaded
 	- PNG and TIF: choose the save format

 - Second row: preview of images